Ihuatzio (archaeological site): Background

 The archaeological sites found in the state, have helped clarify the history of the birth and development of ethnic groups which provided the essence of the Michoacán culture, dating back to the formative or Preclassical period (1500 to 200 BCE), the classical (800 BCE to 800 CE), and Postclassical (800 to 1000 CE), among whose sites include El Opeño, Curutarán, la Villita, Tepalcatepec, Apatzingán, Zinapécuaro, Coalcomán, San Felipe de los Alzati, Tzintzuntzan, Tingambato, Pátzcuaro, Zacapu, Uruapan, Tzitzio, and many others.

-The Michoacán territory was inhabited by the Purépecha people, who developed as a dominant culture, imposing their economic, religious, military, and cultural hegemony on other ethnic groups who also inhabited the region, such as the Nahua, Otomi, Matlatzincas or Pirindas, and Tecos.
-In the region, in addition to the Tarascan or Purépecha language, Coacomeca, Xilotlazinca Colimote dialects, Pirinda, Mazahua, Sayulteco, Nahuatl, and Teca were spoken.
+The territory of Michoacán was inhabited by the Purépecha people, who developed as a dominant culture, imposing their economic, religious, military, and cultural hegemony on other ethnic groups who also inhabited the region, such as the Nahua, Otomi, Matlatzincas or Pirindas, and Tecos.
+In the region, in addition to the Tarascan or Purépecha language, Coacomeca, Xilotlazinca, Colimote, Pirinda, Mazahua, Sayulteco, Nahuatl, and Teca were spoken.

 The area has been inhabited at least since the early Pre-classic period.
 Early lithic evidence from before 2500 BCE like fluted points and stone utensils are found at some Megafauna kill sites.
 The earliest radio-carbon dates of archaeological sites fall around 1200 BCE.
 The best known early preclassical culture of Michoacán was the Chupicuaro culture.
 Chupícuaro sites are mostly found on lake islands which can be seen as a sign of it having traits relating it to the later Tarascan cultural patterns.
 In the early Classical period, ballcourts and other artifacts demonstrate a Teotihuacan influence in the Michoacán region.

 In Michoacán there are over 45 known archaeological sites although only seven are open to the public, among these are Tzintzuntzan, Ihuatzio and Tingambato, which represent the rich Purépecha culture, although it is known that remains of previous cultures are hidden under the bases of these and other ceremonial centers.

-The Purépecha people dominated a large territory that included areas within the modern-day States of Michoacán, Guanajuato, Querétaro, part of Jalisco, and Guerrero.
+The Purépecha people dominated a large territory that included areas within the modern-day states of Michoacán, Guanajuato, Querétaro, part of Jalisco, and Guerrero.
 They were an indomitable race that resisted the onslaught of the Aztecs, who could never dominate them, but who, due to their astronomical predictions, voluntarily submitted to the Spanish dominion, willingly converting to Christianity.